-The Chief Information Officer (CIO) has designated the Information Security Officer (ISO) to develop information security policies, procedures, and standards to protect the confidentiality, integrity, and availability of the University's information technology systems, networks and data.
-Therefore, the ISO is the author and maintainer of this Standard.
+The Chief Information Officer (CIO) has designated the Chief Information Security Officer (CISO), as the University's Qualified Individual who is responsible for overseeing and implementing the University Information Security Program.
+This includes developing and enforcing information security policies, procedures, and standards to protect the confidentiality, integrity, and availability of the University's information technology systems, networks and data.
+Therefore, the CISO is the author, enforcer and is responsible for the maintenance of this Standard.